pauldmccarthy/fsleyes/userdoc/overlays.rst

 - **Lighting effects** This setting toggles an FOD lighting model [*]_.

+- **Normalise FOD sizes** This setting normalises the size of each FOD to be the same.
+This is useful for data which contains extreme values.

 - **FOD size** This setting allows you to scale the size of each FOD by a constant factor.